Thanks for voting for me everyone! I'm genuinely delighted!

 Home Office Scientific Development Branch 2008-present

-Favourite Thing: Learning new things all the time
+Favourite thing to do in my job: Learning new things all the time

 The Home Office Scientific Development Branch (HOSDB) provides scientific support and advice to law enforcement and counter terrorism agencies.
 There are about 250 scientists who work in many areas including physical security, chemical, biological, radiological, nuclear and explosives protection and investigation and enforcement.
 In practice, this means that we evaluate and occasionally develop security products from fences and locks, to roadside drug testing kits.
 If it’s used by the police, we have a say in what to use and how!